With June 30 now in the rearview mirror, many businesses are starting to look back on this last financial year and ask themselves the hard questions:

 Is your website secure?

-Let’s look at each of these items individually to understand why they are important indicators of website effectiveness.
+Let’s look at each of these items individually to understand why they are so important in creating an effective website.

-1. Be clear what you do, for who.
+1. Be clear about what you do, and for who.
 Does your opening banner have a strong USP?

-Your unique selling point (USP) lets visitors know that they are in the right place and why they should stick around and do business with you.
-Ideally this a competitive advantage you hold over the rest of the market.
-But if you are in one of those undifferentiated markets, at least tick off the user’s first question … “Am I in the right place?”
+Your unique selling point (USP) lets visitors know, firstly, that they’re in the right place and, secondly, why they should stick around and do business with you.
+Ideally, this is a competitive advantage you hold over the rest of the market.
+But if you are in one of those undifferentiated markets, at least tick off the user’s first question… That is, “Am I in the right place?”

-If I’m searching for aged care solutions for parents and get to A Home For Mum or Dad, then upfront I can see they will help me find the best living option for my (senior) Mum or Dad.
+Say you’re searching for aged care solutions for parents.
+You get to A Home For Mum or Dad’s website, and upfront, you can see they’ll help you find the best living option for your (senior) Mum or Dad.

-And if I’m looking for a business accounting firm on Brisbane’s southside – I know I’m in the right place when I find Ignite Accounting.
+And if you’re looking for a business accounting firm on Brisbane’s southside – you’ll know you’re in the right place when you find Ignite Accounting.

 2. Prove it!
-Does your website provide the reasons why choose you?
+Does your website show users why they should choose you?

 So building trust is key, and it comes in a pyramid of user content.

 These are just three ways to use social proof to support your ‘why’.
-Reviews are the star ratings that come from third party platforms like Google, Facebook and Product Review.
-While you can’t stop the customer talking about bad experiences, you can work really hard to ask happy customers if they could share their experience.
-Live feedback of these reviews are also available thanks to our friendly team of developers.
+Reviews are the star ratings that come from third-party platforms like Google, Facebook and Product Review.
+While you can’t stop the customer from talking about bad experiences, you can work really hard to ask happy customers if they could share their experiences.

 Testimonials are client quotes or comments that you have collected directly, and are published on your website.
-Case studies or client scenarios are really extended testimonials that also share details on the problem faced, the solution you provide, and the outcome delivered.
+Case studies or client scenarios are really extended testimonials that also share details on the problem faced, the solution you provided, and the outcome you achieved.

 3. KISS!
 Does your website actually make it easy for the user to buy?

-Using images, short descriptions, and call-to-action buttons throughout the scroll on each page you need to guide your users to do the things you want them to – discover certain things, ask for more, leave their details, of course, buy or order.
+Using images, short descriptions, and call-to-action buttons throughout the scroll on each page, you need to guide your users to do the things you want them to – discover certain things, ask for more, leave their details, and of course, buy or order.

 Great websites always consider the organisation’s key outcomes and then lead users on the journey to deliver those outcomes.
-Just like your best salesperson, your website needs to deliver the messages in the right order, answer the objections as they arise and bring it home by sealing the deal.
-If your website is constantly talking and not listening – you will be making it hard for anyone to buy from you.
+Just like your best salesperson, your website needs to deliver the messages in the right order, answer the objections as they arise, and bring it home by sealing the deal.
+If your website is constantly talking and not listening – you’ll be making it hard for anyone to buy from you.

 And, if your key messages can’t be picked up in just a few seconds, then you need to take a good hard look at your copy.
 Using bullet points, lists and icons are all good ways to increase ‘skimmability’ and remove the friction from your user’s journey.

-And enjoy white space … it really does give your message room to be seen.
+And enjoy white space… it really does give your message the right room to be seen.

 4. Get real.
 Does your website show you as a real business?

-While not all companies exist in the offline world, if you do then having Location Listings in the Google My Business platform is a must.
+While not all companies exist in the offline world, if you do, then having a Local Listing in the Google Business Profile platform is a must.
 This shows users that Google has verified that you do exist at the address you are showing.
-Linking in with Google Maps a user can access Street View and voila .. they can see the outside of your building.
+Linking in with Google Maps, a user can access Street View, and voila!
+They can see (and find) the outside of your building.

 Taking that one step further, you can get Google photographers to take 360-degree panorama views inside the building.
 This is a great option if your premise is part of your customer experience.
 It signals to potential customers what they can expect if they visit you.

 5. Keep it fresh.
-Does your website have a steady update of content?
+Does your website have a steady flow of content?

 Keeping your site updated makes both visitors and search engines happy.
-An integrated news section or blog is a great way to do this, but it does require a commitment to publishing new materials in this format.
-I find that when I’m looking at sites, it can be a turnoff to see the last blog post was back in 2017.
+An integrated news section or blog is a great way to do this, but it does require your commitment to publishing new content in this format.
+When you’re browsing a new website, it can be a turnoff to see the last blog post was back in 2017.

 If you can put something new up every few months, then it is a good idea, if not, there are other ways to keep things fresh.
-Adding extra pieces of client feedback or new case studies, updating or rewriting the content on the pages, and adding new photos or videos will all help provide the best version of your business, and give you some bonus points in Google-land.
+Add extra pieces of client feedback or new case studies, update or rewrite the content on the pages, and add new photos or videos – these are just a few ways you can showcase the best version of your business, and give you some bonus points in Google land.

 6. Be you!
 Does your website show the human side of your business?

-Whether you are in the B2B market selling to companies or a B2C e-commerce brand, we are still working in the marketing environment that is fundamentally P2P. – People to People.
-So having a team page with profiles and including photos or videos is a great way to put a human touch to your website and really add something that is authentic to your brand.
+Whether you are in the B2B market selling to companies or a B2C eCommerce brand, you’re still working in a marketing environment that is fundamentally P2P – People to People.
+So having a team page with profiles and including photos or videos is a great way to add a human touch to your website and really add something that is authentic to your brand.

-When we are talking with new clients we often hear them talking enthusiastically about our Excite Team photos.
+When we are talking with new clients, we often hear them talking enthusiastically about our Excite Team photos.
 Hovering over our photos shows the quirky side we all bring to the job, and the profile gives some insight into what makes us tick.
-This is always a great conversation starter that allows you to demonstrate what makes your brand unique.
+This is always a great conversation starter that allows you to demonstrate what makes your brand (and your people) unique.

 Back to the “Keeping in Fresh” point – it is a commitment to keep this up-to-date.
 Make it a priority when someone new starts to grab that great photo and get their details up online.
 It makes the new employee feel excited and shows you support the people who work for you.

-And finally, pick a date that is important to your company, and on that date each year get everyone to write their up-dated profiles.
-It would be a great team building activity to do this together and make some sort of game out of it.
+And finally, pick a date that is important to your company, and on that date each year, get everyone to write their updated profiles.
+It would be a great team-building activity to do this together or make some kind of game or competition out of it for your team.